getsentry/craft/docs/src/content/docs/targets/registry.md

 ## Creating New Packages

-When you introduce a new package that doesn't yet exist in the release registry, Craft will automatically create the required directory structure and initial manifest.
+When you introduce a new package that doesn't yet exist in the release registry, Craft will automatically create the required directory structure and initial manifest on the first publish.

+Supply `name`, `packageUrl`, `sdkName` and `mainDocsUrl` so the release registry entry is added to the registry for the first time (existing packages just need `onlyIfPresent` since the manifest already exists):

 ```yaml
 targets: